 Wandering through the shifting light that paints the features of this place, I see that each new moment presents its subtle differences, and I have come to realize that the sights never truly end, that being open to what is really here always reveals more than the expected.
 These nine small islands offer a valuable lesson; that the ability to see and to experience is limited only by what I think I know of a place – by my expectations.

-I live among the islands with one other person, but most of the time I am the only one here.
 Often I climb the high rocky bluffs to stand gazing at the horizon.
 Even within the great space and silence the wind seems to echo, and I can feel the isolation of this place.

 Most of us aren’t often by ourselves for long periods with only the wild elements for company.
 In a way, solitude is like being restricted to one small island – yourself.
 You’ve walked that personal island all your life; you take it for granted that you know every part of it.
 But solitude forces you to stay there, to walk it again with new eyes… to come to the very edge and gaze into the unknown.